Gandi/gandi.cli/gandicli.man.rst

 BUGS
 ====

-Please report any bugs or issue on https://github.com/Gandi/gandi.cli by opening an issue using thi form https://github.com/Gandi/gandi.cli/issues/new.
+Please report any bugs or issue on https://github.com/Gandi/gandi.cli by opening an issue using this form https://github.com/Gandi/gandi.cli/issues/new.
+You can send patches by email to feedback@gandi.net.